-Guatemala has high-volume ports serving both the Pacific Ocean and Caribbean Sea, offering easy freight access to the rest of the Americas, as well as Asia-Pacific and Europe.
+Guatemala has high-volume ports serving both the Pacific Ocean and the Caribbean Sea, offering easy freight access to the rest of the Americas, as well as Asia-Pacific and Europe.

 Table of Contents

-One of the first choices you will need to make when you register a company in Guatemala – and which a company formation agent will be able to assist you with – is which type of entity to establish.
+One of the first choices you will need to make when you register a company in Guatemala – and which a company formation agent will be able to assist you with – is the type of entity to establish.

 Depending on the nature of your business and how you plan to structure it, some of the most likely options include:

-Limited liability company (sociedad de responsabilidad limitada)
+Limited liability company (Sociedad de Responsabilidad Limitada (S.R.L.)

 Corporation (sociedad anónima)

-Other notable characteristics of a corporation in Guatemala include:
+Some characteristics of a corporation in Guatemala:

-- Contributions for capital formation can be in cash
+- Contributions for capital formation can be in cash.

 - The name of the company must include the word corporation (which can be abbreviated as “S.A.”).